-This course is concerned with store location research and begins with an analysis of urban areas - their functions, landuse patterns, spatial organization and the urban economy.
+This course is concerned with store location research and begins with an analysis of urban areas - their functions, land-use patterns, spatial organization and the urban economy.
 Also featured in this course are concepts of store layout and design as they relate to proper marketing strategy in a retail environment.
 Prerequisite: MKT 222.
 Offered as needed.

-MKT 329 /ADV 329 Principles of Advertising
+MKT 329/ADV 329 Principles of Advertising (3 credits)

 This course is designed to give students an understanding of advertising and the role the media play in advertising strategy.
 This course focuses on the planning, research and creative skills needed to reach promotion objectives.
 Prerequisites: MKT 113 and ENG 121.
 Offered every semester.
+Writing Intensive Course.